FAQ

 Is Borgo Santolina truly exclusive use?
 Can I book a single room?

-Each booking includes exclusive use of the estate, 14 ensuite guest rooms, all meals prepared by the culinary team, and a wide range of drinks.
-The rate covers wine, beer, cocktails, non alcoholic beverages, snacks, gratuities, fees, room tax, VAT, parking, Wi Fi, self service laundry, and daily housekeeping, plus many onsite experiences and amenities.
+Each booking includes exclusive use of the estate, 14 ensuite guest rooms, breakfast and dinner prepared by our chef, complimentary house wine and non-alcoholic drinks.
+The rate covers gratuities, fees, room tax, VAT, parking, Wi-Fi, self-service laundry, and daily housekeeping, plus many onsite activities, as well our 20×10m pool, our gym, and full access to the full 130-acre (50 hectare) grounds.

 What is not included in the rate?

-Spa treatments, certain premium experiences, and some off property activities such as guided tours, winery excursions, classic car rentals, hot air balloons, or helicopter flights are arranged on request and charged as additional services.
+Spa treatments, guided activities, premium experiences, and off-property activities such as winery excursions, classic car rentals, hot air balloons, or helicopter flights are arranged on request and charged as additional services.
+Airport transportation can also be arranged as an additional service.

 Who is Borgo Santolina ideal for?